dchidindu5/SnapShotApp/README.md

 # SnapShotApp
 A lightweight application that takes a snapshot to copy images to file or clipboard from all or part of your PC screen.
-It's a crude application through.
+It's a crude application though.
 Feel free to make meaningful changes to it.<br><br>
 ## How it works